DarkMatterCore/libusbhsfs/README.md

 * If the library is built using the `BUILD_TYPE=GPL` parameter with `make`, it is distributed under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
 You can find a copy of this license in the [LICENSE_GPLv2.md file](https://github.com/DarkMatterCore/libusbhsfs/blob/main/LICENSE_GPLv2.md).
 GPLv2+ licensed builds provide support for:
     * FAT filesystems via FatFs, which is licensed under the [FatFs license](http://elm-chan.org/fsw/ff/doc/appnote.html#license).
     * NTFS via NTFS-3G, which is licensed under the [GPLv2+ license](https://sourceforge.net/p/ntfs-3g/ntfs-3g/ci/edge/tree/COPYING).
+    * EXT filesystems via lwext4, which is licensed under the [GPLv2 license](https://github.com/gkostka/lwext4/blob/master/LICENSE).

 How to build
 --------------

-This section assumes you've already installed both devkitA64 and libnx.
+This section assumes you've already installed devkitA64, libnx and devkitPro pacman.
 If not, please follow the steps from the [devkitPro wiki](https://devkitpro.org/wiki/Getting_Started).

 * **ISC licensed build**:
     1. Run `make BUILD_TYPE=ISC [all/release/debug]` on the root directory from the project.

-* **GPLv2+ licensed build**:
+* **GPLv2+ licensed build**: Please note that if you're running a Unix-like OS such as a Linux distro or MacOS, you may need to use `dkp-makepkg` instead of `makepkg` in the following steps.
-    1. Enter the `libntfs-3g` directory from this project and run `makepkg -i --noconfirm`.
+    1. Enter the `/libntfs-3g` directory from this project and run `makepkg -i --noconfirm`.
 This will build NTFS-3G for AArch64 and install it to the `portlibs` directory from devkitPro.
-        * If you're using Windows, you must use `msys2` for this step.
-You can either use the one provided by devkitPro (recommended) or install it on your own.
+    2. Enter the `/liblwext4` directory from this project and run `makepkg -i --noconfirm`.
+This will build lwext4 for AArch64 and install it to the `portlibs` directory from devkitPro.
-    2. Go back to the root directory from the project and run `make BUILD_TYPE=GPL [all/release/debug]`.
+    3. Go back to the root directory from the project and run `make BUILD_TYPE=GPL [all/release/debug]`.

-A `lib` directory will be generated, which holds the built static library.
+Regardless of the build type you choose, a `lib` directory will be generated, which will hold the static library build for the target that was provided to the `make` command.

 How to use
 --------------